Black & White TV, Colour TV, Radio, VCR etc

 What Can You Expect On The Main Site?

 Do you remember when a telly looked like a telly?
 When it was a piece of furniture that you lavished love on, even polished from time to time?
 If you’re over 40yrs old, you know exactly what I’m talking about.
 For those that don’t but are interested then read on.
 First, this site is a Digital free, HD free, flat panel free zone, we don’t even do Black or Grey plastic CRT TV’s.
-What we do cover is the hey day of early colour television proper analogue television.
+What we do cover is the hey day of early colour television, proper analogue television.

 Background & Goals

 The 1970’s saw colour TV really taking off with more and more people getting their first colour set.
-This site will provide a glimpse of what those early Colour TVs were like and what was on offer to the UK market when Colour TV was new and very expensive.
-Plenty of period articles on individual set features and costs, also information provided to the trade on how to gear up ready for the launch.
+This sites goal is to provide a glimpse of what those early Colour TVs were like and what was on offer to the UK market when Colour TV was new and very expensive.
+The aim is to showcase period articles on individual sets features and costs, also information provided to the trade on how to gear up ready for the launch.
 You will find many period brochures to browse through and fascinating articles.

 The TV’s in my collection are in the process of being repaired to working order.
 They are maintained on a fix-on-fail basis and you can follow the ups and downs as they are brought back to life in the workshop.
 These include sets such as Baird, Decca, Bush, GEC, HMV & Ferguson to name but a few, you will be able to get up close and personal with them.
 Rather than just fancy frontal photos you get to see inside and watch over the shoulder as they undergo repair.

 Want To Repair Your Own?

 For those of you who want to repair your own sets, well you’ve come to the right place, you will find hints and tips for certain models and plenty of technical articles all designed to assist you with those repairs.